eau-claire-energy-cooperative/simple-inventory/README.md

 * Easy to setup Powershell script for PC information collection
 * Intuitive web interface that can filter devices quickly to find what you're looking for
 * Ability to generate emails on new computer additions
-* Decommission feature to remove computers but keep information
+* Decommission feature to remove devices but keep information
 * Can sync with Active Directory to find missing computers
 * Non-PC devices can be created and managed as well
-* Optionally can collect programs listed in Windows programs area
+* Optionally can collect applications via PowerShell or manually assign them to devices
+* Software lifecycles can be assigned to specific applications for reminders and update instruction documentation
 * Optionally can list services and their running state
 * Optionally can integrate with [Chocolatey](https://chocolatey.org/) to find outdated packages
+* Can export most information to a CSV for offline work

 # Attributions